 Driving in both Spain and Portugal is very straightforward, and although the cities can be a bit of a nightmare, the highways are great.
 The roads in both countries are generally well maintained with good signposting and again, outside of the cities, traffic is minimal.

 Before you get behind the wheel, it’s worth reading up on the highway code if you’re not familiar with driving in Europe.
+For tips of driving in Spain and Portugal, take a look at this site here.

 How easy is it to get around Spain and Portugal using public transportation?